Inedo/inedo-docs/BuildMaster/integrations/github/issues.md

 ## Creating Milestones {#creating-milestones data-title="Creating Milestones"}

-A milestone is the mechanism used to associate release numbers in BuildMaster with a specific GitHub issue and is intended to be a version number of sorts; it does not need to match the version used by marketing but needs to be uniquely-identifiable so that BuildMaster can use it to apply gating logic in pipeline stages (i.e. all issues closed for *this* release).
+A milestone is one of the two mechanisms that can be used to associate release numbers in BuildMaster with a specific GitHub issue and is intended to be a version number of sorts.
+It does not need to match the version used by marketing, but it needs to be uniquely-identifiable so that BuildMaster can use it to apply gating logic in pipeline stages (i.e. all issues closed for *this* release).
 You can use the `GitHub::Ensure-Milestone` operation at an early stage to ensure that a milestone exists, or could be created at the end of a previous release.

+GitHub Projects can also be used as a method to associate GitHub issues with BuildMaster releases, and may be easier to use if project management is primarily done via GitHub's interface.

 ## Closing Milestones {#closing-milestones data-title="Closing Milestones"}